Tracygc/MonoDGC/README.md

 ### Get Started
 #### Train
-You can train MonoDG here, and you can modify the settings of models and training in configs/monodgc.yaml:
+You can train MonoDGC here, and you can modify the settings of models and training in configs/monodgc.yaml:
 ```
 CUDA_VISIBLE_DEVICES=0 nohup python tools/train_val7.py --config configs/monodgc.yaml > logs/monodgc.log 2>&1
 ```